infews/infews.github.io/source/resume/dwfrank_full.html.md

 #### Director of Engineering, Internal Application Development <span class="duration"> 2015 March - 2018 March </span>

-I created this team out of a need to improve the development &amp; maintainence of our business-critical, internal software projects.
-I grew this team from zero to 16 developers, product managers, and designers across two sites - San Francisco and Toronto.
+I created this team out of a need to improve the development &amp; maintenance of our business-critical, internal software projects.
+I grew this team from zero to 15 developers, product managers, and designers across two sites - San Francisco and Toronto.
 I drove budgeting and prioritization exercises with executive staff for our work.
 I also coached other IT teams regarding Pivotal's agile practices.

 _Learned how to make a business case for a team, staff that team, how to manage across multiple sites, how internal back office customers are not quite like end consumers, and how to present to exec staff._